Monthly Archives: January 2017

 Survey: What Do People Want Most from Health Insurance?

-Health Benefits of Houseplants 1.
-Provide Moisture to the Air and Eliminate Toxins Several studies conducted by organizations and universities around the world highlight the healing properties of houseplants.
+Health Benefits of Houseplants Provide Moisture to the Air and Eliminate Toxins Several studies conducted by organizations and universities around the world highlight the healing properties of houseplants.
 For instance, the Agricultural University of Norway discovered that houseplants decrease incidences of head colds and influenza.
-Additionally, houseplants decrease rates of […]
+Additionally, houseplants decrease the number of sore […]

 Create a Healthy Home this New Year with Houseplants